-Regardless if you’re looking to buy your first cactus or your 50th cactus, you might still be looking to understand the types of Cactus that are available and how to care for them properly.
+Regardless if you’re looking to buy your first cactus or your 50th cactus, you might still be looking to understand how best to care for your cactus.

 How Often To Water Cactus

 One of the biggest selling points of a cactus is that it’s a relatively low maintenance houseplant.

 They are for the most part hardy, resilient, and easy to care for.

 The biggest challenge might be knowing when to water them and how much to water then.
 It’s easy to overindulge them with the watering can, which can lead to issues such as rot.

 So, how often should you water a cactus?
 As a rule of thumb, most cactus genus should only be watered once their soil has completely dried out.

 Try to avoid adhering to a watering schedule, instead of closely monitor the conditions of the plant and its soil.
 Feeling the soil with a finger is an easy, inexpensive way of knowing when the cactus might need to be watered.